luoyec/luoyec.github.io/_pages/about.md

 Currently, my research aims to explore the following areas:
 - Climate adaptation strategies and technological innovations in agriculture
-- Land use modeling and optimization for sustainable resource management
-- Conservation policy design and biodiversity finance mechanisms
+- Biodiversity conservation policy and finance

 I am particularly passionate about employing satellite imagery, econometric models, and machine learning techniques to inform and evaluate policy decisions.